July 1922

 Led by Frank Carty (O/C South Sligo) and Tom Carney (O/C East Mayo), anti-Treaty forces capture the workhouse in Colloney, Co Sligo.
 They also carry out sniping attacks on nearby Markree Castle (which had been occupied by pro-Treaty forces).
 During this sniping, a pro-Treaty soldier (Lieutenant P. J. McDermott from Riverstown, Co.
 Sligo) is shot dead.

-In Sligo Town, anti-Treaty forces abandon the military barracks (after burning it) which they had held and establish a new HQ at Rahelly House near Lissadell.
-However, sniping continued in Sligo Town over the next few days one pro-Treaty soldier and one civilian was killed.
+In Sligo Town, anti-Treaty forces abandon the military barracks (after burning it) which they had held and establish a new HQ at Rahelly House on the Gore-Booth estate at Lissadell.
+The anti-Treaty forces are under the command of Billy (Liam) Pilkington and Brian MacNeill.
+Sniping continued in Sligo Town over the next few days, during which one pro-Treaty soldier and one civilian are killed.

-After it was evacuated by pro-Treaty soldiers on the 28th June, local anti-Treaty volunteers burnt down Woodstock House near Inistioge, Co.
+After it was evacuated by pro-Treaty soldiers on June 28th, anti-Treaty volunteers burnt down Woodstock House near Inistioge, Co.
 Kilkenny.
 (Woodstock House had been occupied by Auxiliaries during the War of Independence and was subsequently occupied by pro-Treaty forces.
 The latter were ordered to proceed to Dublin on the first day of the Civil War.)

 Walsh (2018), pgs 182-183

 Permission given by Provisional Government for the raising of 20,000 men to serve in pro-Treaty Army for six months.
-A Call to Arms is issued on the 6th July.
+A Call to Arms is issued on July 6th

 A civilian, Sarah Richardson, is killed by a stray bullet on Mark St. in Dublin.